fongelias/oust/docs/BOILERPLATE.md

 added `.travis.yml` for travis CI/CD

-## AWS
+## CI/CD
+### Static Site Hosting
 create public s3 bucket with the name of your website, permissioned with read/write access

 configure s3 bucket to be used as a static website host

-add IAM for travis with appropriate s3 access
+add policy to IAM for travis with appropriate s3 access

+add route 53 CNAME to point to bucket

+### Lambda
+create a lambda from scratch

+create policy for lambda with access to read/write, as well as the ability to set the role of a lambda

+attach the policy to the travis user deploying the code

 ## git
 initialize repo